aristanetworks/anta/docs/troubleshooting.md

 ## Capturing logs

-To help document the issue in Github, it is importan to capture some [logs](https://nologsnohelp.com).
+To help document the issue in Github, it is important to capture some logs so the developers can understand what is affecting your system.
+No logs mean that the first question asked on the issue will probably be _"Can you share some logs please?"_.

 ANTA provides very verbose logs when using the `DEBUG` level.
 When using DEBUG log level with a log file, the DEBUG logging level is not sent to stdout, but only to the file.